 Giving a legacy gift to the BSA is simple.
-You include a bequest to the BSA in your estate plan and notify us by filling out a short form found at www.botany.org/Legacy/BSALegacyForm.pdf.
+You include a bequest to the BSA in your estate plan and notify us by filling out a short online form found at http://donations.botany.org/LegacySociety/ or downloading and mailing in the PDF form at www.botany.org/legacy/BSALegacyForm.pdf.
 All levels of gifts made to the Botanical Society of America are significant, and help us continue and further our mission.

 We would be pleased to have the opportunity to speak with you directly about any questions you might have regarding making a bequest.
 And, please consider a planned gift to the Botanical Society of America, your generosity makes the BSA the home for all Botanists.